 Immunization Screening – A one time screening for measles, mumps, and rubella is done in the hospital’s laboratory at no cost to the volunteer.

 Flu Shot – Flu shots are mandatory for all volunteers unless there is a medical or religious reason a volunteer cannot receive it.
 In this case, appropriate documentation must be presented.
 Flu shots are available at no cost to the volunteer.

 Background Check – A background check will be done on all volunteers prior to receiving placement.

-Annual Education – Annual education is held each January and attendance is required by all active volunteers.
+Annual Education – Annual education is held each Spring and attendance is required by all active volunteers.